nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Filters a list of contacts with names that contains the entire NAME keyword
 * If there is only one contact that matches, the contact will be edited directly
-* If there is more than one contact that matches, user needs to specify the contact from the filtered list using `edit INDEX …​`
+* If there is more than one contact that matches, a filtered list of those contacts will be returned.
+User will then need to edit their command into `edit INDEX …​` to specify the contact they want to edit
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * This command is case-insensitive. e.g `alex tan` will match `Alex Tan`

 Examples:
-*  `edit John Doe p/91234567 e/johndoe@example.com` Edits the phone number and email address of `John Doe` to be `91234567` and `johndoe@example.com` respectively.
+*  `edit John Doe p/91234567 e/johndoe@example.com` edits the phone number and email address of `John Doe` to be `91234567` and `johndoe@example.com` respectively.
-*  `edit Betsy n/Betsy Crower` Edits the name of `Betsy` to be `Betsy Crower`.
+*  `edit Betsy n/Betsy Crower` edits the name of `Betsy` to be `Betsy Crower`.
+* `edit Chris p/99998888` returns a filtered list of contacts whose names contain `Chris` and user need to edit their existing command to become
+  `edit [INDEX of specific person] p/99998888` to specify the `Chris` they want to edit.

 ### Locating persons by name: `find`